freehuntx/gpn-tron/ERRORCODES.md

 You are sending more than 1024 bytes to the server.

 ## ERROR_NO_MOVE
 You didnt send a move packet.
+Note: This takes either your last move or UP (default).

 ## ERROR_MAX_CONNECTIONS
 Your ip is already connected.
 IPv6 may workarounds this but please dont flood the server with connections :(